-In relative terms, the rough order costs for capital expenditure and associated operating expenses are small compared to the other costs that have been covered in the analysis, including departmental operating costs and the business compliance costs, and also when compared to the magnitude of included and excluded benefits.
+In relative terms, the rough order costs for capital expenditure and associated operating expenses are small compared to the business compliance covered in the analysis, including departmental operating costs and the business compliance costs, and also when compared to the magnitude of included and excluded benefits.
 Therefore the overall impact of the proposed capital expenditure on the BCR / ROI could be quite small, given the size of these other factors.